washington-leadership-academy/wla/README.md

 2. Add your squarespace git repo: `git remote add origin https://{{mysite}}.squarespace.com/template.git` where `{{mysite}}` is your squarespace subdomain.

 ##### Deploy to Squarespace
-1. Run `gulp build` to build your site with the latest changes.
+1. Run `gulp build:deploy` to build your site with revisioned assets.
 2. `cd public`, then `git push origin master` (The first time you'll need to do `git push -f origin master` and enter your squarespace credentials.)